ecasanova/superhero-web/README.md

 - Bootstrap contains app initialization files and singletons.
 ###### Redux
-- The boilerplate uses redux-boilerplate.
+- The boilerplate uses redux-toolkit.
 Reducer folder structure adheres to redux ducks architecture, and actions are FSA compliant.

 ###### Styling
-- The boilerplate uses Emotion CSS-in-JS for styling.
+- The boilerplate uses SCSS/Iota

 ###### Linting
 - The eslint file adheres to ADK standards.
 It is mostly the CRA react eslint config, but with some overrides like warn on destructuring, no semicolons, etc.